ugalvez-glitch/Final_Project_CS_110/README.md

 # Final_Project_CS_110
 Final project for Anna, Randy, and Ulysses

+# Part_1
+Chap.
+8 - for each member, create two multiple choice questions in a separate python file from part_1
+# Part_2
-Part_1 is Chap.
-8 - for each member, create two multiple choice questions Part_2 is Chap.
-10 - for each member, create two multiple choice questions
+Chap.
+10 - for each member, create two multiple choice questions in a separate python file from part_1

+# Meeting on Monday at 2:30 where class is, but feel free to work on it beforehand.